 How many fans does it take to cool you down in the middle of summer?
 For Tanmay Chopra, the answer was too many.
 He decided that he was going to “awaken the sleeping dragon” by reinventing the way that ceiling fans are designed.
-Ceiling fans are curently designed to suck in air from the top and blow it down, cooling down whomever is directly below the blades in the process.
-In order to make fans more efficient, Tanmay decided to change the angle in which the blades of the fan rotate, making the fan three times more efficient.
-He also redesigned the fan using phase changing materials, which absorb the heat from the room without making the substance itself hotter.
-While chocolate can be used as a phase changing material, he learnt that it was best to stick to eating chocolate rather than using it for designing ceiling fans.
+Ceiling fans are currently designed to suck in air from the top and blow it down, cooling down whoever is directly below the blades in the process.
+In order to make fans more efficient, Tanmay decided to change the angle at which the blades of the fan rotate, making the fan three times more efficient.
+He also redesigned the fan using phase-changing materials, which absorb the heat from the room without making the substance itself hotter.
+While chocolate can be used as a phase-changing material, he learned that it was best to stick to eating chocolate rather than using it for designing ceiling fans.

-The other topics that were presented by student covered a wide range of topics including:
+The other topics that were presented by students covered a wide range of topics including:

 - The treatment of Alzheimer’s (Kriton Nithiyanandum)

 - Used oil purification (Clarissa Aurielle Julianto, Darren Evan Widjaja, Maria Teresa Kinashi, Amira Maulidine)

 - Biodegradable plastic banana peel (Aranza Mesa Dorantes, Jose Edmundo Balderas Castro, Israel Daniel Hernandex Garcia)

 - Can the earth’s magnetic field be used for MRI?
 (Daniel Davies)